dcarmitage/kairolog/README.md

 # Kairolog: Memory Transformer

-Kairolog is an open-source web application that transforms text inputs using the Claude API.
-It allows users to paste transcripts or text and transform them into different styles or formats.
+Kairolog is an open-source webapp that transforms memories from conversations or audio journals, using the Claude API.
+Paste transcripts or text and transform them into different styles or formats.

 ## Features